stresearch/gaia/docs/sections/gcm_integration/README.md

 ## Strategy
 [![](GCM_integration.png)](GCM_integration.png)

+## Application Binary Interface (ABI) Development
+- Start with total T,Q physics tendencies and track them back
+- Check all the tendency updates from all processes
+- Verify all inputs and outputs that are needed with all the tendency updates
+- Find out where we want to intercept the variables
+- Export Pytorch Model with Torchscript
+- Bypass Python by using C++
+- Call C++ within Fortran

 ## Exporting Pytorch Model

 We export pytorch surrogate model to a torchscript format.
 This enables us to load a checkpoint with C++.